openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 spec_version

 > OPTIONAL.
-A version idenitfying the implementer's draft or final specification implemented by the Transmitter.
+A version identifying the implementer's draft or final specification implemented by the Transmitter.
 This includes the numerical portion of the spec version as described in the document {{NAMINGCONVENTION}}.
 If absent, the Transmitter is assumed to conform to "1_0-ID1" version of the specification (this document).

->  The following is a non-normative example of Transmitter that implements the second implementer's draft of the Shared Signals Framework specification 1_0.
+>  The following is a non-normative example of a Transmitter that implements the second implementer's draft of the Shared Signals Framework specification 1_0.

 ~~~ json
    {